-Most people know that stacking earrings can cause discomfort or damage if they wear too many earrings at once.
-This problem is especially true for those who like to stack their piercings with dangly pieces of jewelry.
+Most people know that stacking earrings can cause discomfort or damage their lobes if they wear too many at once.
+This problem is especially true for those who like to stack their piercings with dangly jewelry pieces.

 A. Dangly earrings can be dangerous.
-The reason why dangly pieces of jewelry can be dangerous is that they can easily get caught on things.
+Dangly pieces of jewelry can be dangerous because they can easily get caught on things.
 This can cause the earrings to become dislodged from the ear or, worse, pull on the earring post and damage the ear.

 If you are going to wear dangly pieces of jewelry, it is essential to take a few precautions:

 - Only wear as many pieces as your ear can comfortably support.

 - Space out dangly earrings so that they don't bunch up together.